top of page

 there is something I cannot know.

-And in the oiled rotation of their
+In the oiled rotation of those immortal

 brindles and chocolates and merles,

-I find a spot to scratch
+I find a spot to scratch,

 and I scratch that spot forever.

-Perhaps if I am kind, one will whimper
+Perhaps, if I am kind, one will whimper

 by my grave one day, in the shadow